AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Server apps in preview update immediately
 - ✅ Studio uploads server apps to preview
 - ✅ Server apps in preview are secured
-- ✅ Show clear error messages if hosting problems, eg project not set
+- Show clear error messages if hosting problems, eg project not set, extension not there
 - ✅ Show clear progress messages while loading to preview server, eg not logged in to Google, allow retry
 - ✅ Serve/redirect to default client app on top level
 - ✅ Show url when deployed